-After beginning prodomme work, I opened myself up to the possibility of dating submissive people in my personal life.
+After beginning prodomme work in the mid ’10s, I opened myself up to the possibility of dating submissive people in my personal life.
 They’re not all that difficult for me to find, especially if my dating profile mentions kink.
 I don’t know what it is about me that screams, “I’ll make you wear frilly underwear,” but my friends and partners for decades could hear it screaming before I even realized I was interested in domming.

 When I met someone who actually wanted to sub to me to make me happy instead of just because the idea got him hard, that was a HUGE contrast to the scores of submissives who hit me up in the years before and since.

 Subs make plenty of basic online dating mistakes, but there are some key submissive dating mistakes they also fuck up with me and other dominatrixes:

 - calling me “Miss” first thing (strike 1),

 - describing me as a mistress/woman/queen (strike 2),

 - and would refuse to actually put any effort into having a conversation that wasn’t about THEIR fantasy of “submitting to me” (strike 3, you’re out, now hit the bench and stay there, you scrubs).